 \subsection{Projections in Hilbert spaces and the alternating projections method}

 The notions of distance between two convex sets and of projection of a point onto a convex set of a Hilbert space play a fundamental role in our paper.
 The projection onto a nonempty closed convex subset~$C$ maps any point $x_0\in \H$ to its nearest point in $C$, denoted by $P_C (x_0)$.
-We shall frequently use in the paper the following result, usually called {\em variational characterization of the projection onto} $C$.
+We recall the following result, usually named {\em variational characterization of the projection onto} $C$.
 Let $c_0\in C$ and $x_0\in \H$.
 Then $c_0=P_C(x_0)$ if and only if